Note: Misty doesn’t really like this. Might need to try making it with less fat and no cornstarch.

 Pour into skillet.

-When beef and broth are cool, put the beef in a blender and pulse on high for 15 seconds four times, resting at least 15 seconds after each pulse.
+When beef and broth are cool, put them in a blender and pulse on high for 15 seconds twice, resting at least 15 seconds between the two.
+Add more water if needed to reach the desired consistency (like baby food).

-Spoon into baby food jars, only to 1/3 full, as it is high in fat.
-Makes about 7 to 8.
+Spoon into baby food jars, only to 1/2 full, as it is high in fat.
+Makes about 10.
 Freeze what will not be eaten within a couple of days.

 (Note: Do not put hot meat or liquid in the blender – it will cause it to short circuit.)